abroroo/til/Linux/hosts file.md

 For example , you can just add `ip addresses` of your favorite websites with a shortcut name

+> A Linux computer keeps a similar short-list of addresses it’s expected to need in a file called /etc/hosts.

 ```

 123.4545.656.7  g # for www.google.com